Yamato-Security/hayabusa/README-English.md

 You can filter on event IDs by placing event ID numbers in `config/target_eventids.txt`.
 This will increase performance so it is recommended if you only need to search for certain IDs.

-We have provided a sample ID filter list at `config/target_eventids_sample.txt` created from the `EventID` field in all of the rules as well as IDs seen in actual results.
+We have provided a sample ID filter list at [`config/target_eventids_sample.txt`](https://github.com/Yamato-Security/hayabusa/blob/main/config/target_eventids_sample.txt) created from the `EventID` fields in all of the rules as well as IDs seen in actual results.

 Please use this list if you want the best performance but be aware that there is a slight possibility for false positives.